magicbug/QTrigdoppler/README.md

 Extended and modified by DL3JOP Joshua Petry (@dl3jop)

 Attention: I'm looking for bug reports and new features.
 Every pull-request/issue is welcomed.<br/>
-Note: Read the Readme reagridng steup and initial installation.<br/>
+Note: Read the Readme regarding setup and initial installation.<br/>
 Note: The software is tested on my two IC-910H (EU as well as US version).
 The IC-9700 should work as well but I did not check that.
 Please report your findings!<br/>

 ## Installation guide